Malnutrition in India: Socio-economic status

 In general, those who are poor are at risk for under-nutrition, in India while those who have high socio-economic status are relatively more likely to be over-nourished.
 Anemia is negatively correlated with wealth.

 When it comes to child malnutrition, children in low-income families are more malnourished than those in high-income families.
-PDS system in India which account for the distribution of wheat and rice only, by which the proteins are insufficient by these cereals which leads to malnutrition also.
-One cultural belief that may lead to malnutrition is religion.
-Among these is the influence of religions, especially in India are restricted from consuming meat.
-Also, other Indians are strictly vegan, which means, they do not consume any sort of animal product, including dairy and eggs.
-This is a serious problem when inadequate protein is consumed because 56% of poor Indian households consume cereal to consume protein.
-It is observed that the type of protein that cereal contains does not parallel to the proteins that animal products contain (Gulati, 2012).
+The PDS system in India, solely distributes wheat and rice— cereals which provide insufficient protein (another cause of malnutrition).
+Cultural beliefs, such as religion, may also lead to malnutrition in some cases.
+Certain religious beliefs such as Hinduism and Sikhism may restrict the consumption of meat products.
+Other Indians may follow religions which prescribe a strictly vegan diet, refraining from the consumption of any sort of animal product, including dairy and eggs.
+This can, in some cases, lead to protein deficiency.
+In India, 56% of poor Indian households consume cereals to meet their protein intake.
+Studies have shown that the type of protein that cereals contain does not parallel to the proteins that animal products contain (Gulati, 2012).
 This phenomenon is most prevalent in the rural areas of India where more malnutrition exists on an absolute level.
 Whether children are of the appropriate weight and height is highly dependent on the socio-economic status of the population.
 Children of families with lower socioeconomic standing are faced with sub-optimal growth.
 While children in similar communities have shown to share similar levels of nutrition, child nutrition is also differential from family to family depending on the mother's characteristics, (Note: Explanatory variables of maternal characteristics used were: years of education; body mass index (BMI); anemia status; autonomy in seeking medical assistance for self; and place of birth for the child in the study.) household ethnicity, and place of residence.
 It is expected that with improvements in socio-economic welfare, child nutrition will also improve.